Neocon’s Best: The 2016 Winners of the #MetropolisLikes Awards

-The winners of this year's #MetropolisLikes awards, hand-picked by the Metropolis editors themselves.
+The 2016 winners of #MetropolisLikes awards, hand-picked by the Metropolis editors themselves.

 The custom designed #MetropolisLikes 2016 award, designed and fabricated by Zahner